binance/binance-spot-api-docs/web-socket-api.md

 * If you cancel an order that is a part of an order list, the entire order list is canceled.

+* The performance for canceling an order (single cancel or as part of a cancel-replace) is always better when only `orderId` is sent.
+Sending `origClientOrderId` or both `orderId` + `origClientOrderId` will be slower.

 **Data Source:**
 Matching Engine